serradura/u-case/README.md

 ```

 The example above shows the output generated by the `Micro::Case::Result#transitions`.
-With it is possible to analyze the use cases execution order and what were the given `inputs` (attributes) and `outputs` (`success.value`) in the entire execution.
+With it is possible to analyze the use cases execution order and what were the given `inputs` (`[:attributes]`) and `outputs` (`[:success][:result]`) in the entire execution.

-And look up the `accessible_attributes` property, because it shows whats attributes are accessible in that flow step.
-For example, in the last step, you can see that the `accessible_attributes` increased because of the [flow data accumulation](#is-it-possible-a-flow-accumulates-its-input-and-merges-each-success-result-to-use-as-the-argument-of-the-next-use-cases).
+And look up the `accessible_attributes` property, it shows whats attributes are accessible in that flow step.
+For example, in the last step, you can see that the `accessible_attributes` increased because of the [data flow accumulation](#is-it-possible-a-flow-accumulates-its-input-and-merges-each-success-result-to-use-as-the-argument-of-the-next-use-cases).

 > **Note:** The [`Micro::Case::Result#then`](#how-to-use-the-microcaseresultthen-method) increments the `Micro::Case::Result#transitions`.

-PS: Use the `Micro::Case::Result.disable_transition_tracking` global feature toggle to disable this feature (use once) and increase the use cases' performance.
+PS: Use the `Micro::Case::Result.disable_transition_tracking` feature toggle to disable this feature (use once, because it is global) and increase the use cases' performance.

 ##### `Micro::Case::Result#transitions` schema
 ```ruby